 Health Effects: A great deal of research exists detailing the numerous detrimental health effects of excess radiation exposure.
 The form radio activity takes is that of high energy particles or rays.
 This energy is released when the particle or ray strikes a living cell.
-The energy can cause damage to the cell's machinery.
+The energy can cause damage to the cell’s machinery.
 Sometimes this damage is manifest as leukemia or other cancers.
-The accepted practice is to limit exposure.

 A naturally occurring colorless, odorless gas that comes out of the ground, seeps elements, and moves upstairs.
 It can be found in soils and rocks containing uranium, graphite, granite, shale, phosphate, and pitchblende.